JackSummerfield1/mildew-detection-in-cherry-leaves-p5/README.md

 ## Introduction

+This project is a data science and machine learning (ML) project that uses predictive analytics to tell the difference between 2 different sets of images.
+The business goal is to assist the client, who is dealing with an infestation of powdery mildew in its cherry tree plantations.

 ## Dataset Content

 - The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
 We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.